fugudesign/maintenance-switch/readme.txt

 3. Select `maintenance-switch.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
+6. Navigate to 'Settings' > 'Maintenance Switch'
+7. Adjust and save your settings

 = Using FTP =